arsena-k/disease_stigma/README.md

 # disease_stigma
-Repository in progress to accompany the paper "Stigma's Uneven Decline" by Rachel Kahn Best and Alina Arseniev-Koehler.
+Code repository in progress to accompany the paper "Stigma's Uneven Decline" by Rachel Kahn Best and Alina Arseniev-Koehler.
 Preprint of paper is available here: https://osf.io/preprints/socarxiv/7nm9x/.
+Details and context are described in the paper and appendices.

 TrainingPhraser_CleanedUp.py
 * Train a phraser on text data from a given time window.
 One phraser trained per time window.